Genetic disorder: Treatment

 The treatment of disorder an ongoing battle, with over 1,800 gene therapy clinical trials having been completed, are ongoing, or have been approved worldwide.
 Despite this, most treatment options revolve around treating the symptoms of the disorders in an attempt to improve patient quality of life.

 Gene therapy refers to a form of treatment where a healthy gene is introduced to a patient.
 This should alleviate the defect caused by a faulty gene or slow the progression of the disease.
 A major obstacle has been the delivery of genes to the appropriate cell, tissue, and organ affected by the disorder.
 Researchers have investigated how they can introduce a gene into the potentially trillions of cells that carry the defective copy.
 Finding an answer to this has been a roadblock between understanding the genetic disorder and correcting the genetic disorder.

 Epidemiology

-Around 1 in 50 people are affected by a known single-gene disorder, while around 1 in 263 are affected by a chromosomal disorder.
-Around 65% of people have some kind of health problem as a result of congenital genetic mutations.
-Due to the significantly large number of genetic disorders, approximately 1 in 21 people are affected by a genetic disorder classified as "rare" (usually defined as affecting less than 1 in 2,000 people).
-Most genetic disorders are rare in themselves.
-There are well over 6,000 known genetic disorders, and new genetic disorders are constantly being described in medical literature.
+Most genetic disorders are individually rare (usually defined as affecting less than 1 in 2,000 people).
+Though there are well over 6,000 known genetic disorders, and new genetic disorders are constantly being described in medical literature.